First Christian Church (Russellville, Arkansas)

-The First Christian Church is a historic church at 103 South Boston Avenue in downtown Russellville, Arkansas.
-It is a single-story building with a cruciform plan and a Gothic Revival brick exterior.
-It was built in 1885–86 with a wooden exterior and smaller plan; the brick siding was added during a major remodeling and expansion in 1925.
+An education annex at the rear of the church was added in 1953–54.

 It was built for a congregation affiliated with the Disciples of Christ, which was founded in 1882.
 It was judged one of the most expensive wooden churches in the state when it was built.

 The building was listed on the National Register of Historic Places in 2006.